-If you set a strong password for your router, then you have taken the first step of securing your network and not leaving it open for anyone to access.
+If you set a strong password for your router, then you've taken the first step of securing your network rather than leaving it open for anyone to access.
 With a password set on a modern router, you are most likely using WPA or WPA2 encryption.

 WPA, or Wi-Fi Protected Access, is a 256-bit encryption protocol that is more secure than the older, weaker WEP standard that uses 64- or 128-bit encryption.
-WPA2 improves upon WPA by using a stronger encryption algorithm; WPA2 uses the Advanced Encryption Standard (AES) algorithm that is more secure than WPA and its TKIP (Temporal Key Integrity Protocol) algorithm.
+WPA2 improves upon WPA by using a stronger encryption algorithm.
+It uses the Advanced Encryption Standard (AES) algorithm that is more secure than WPA and its TKIP (Temporal Key Integrity Protocol) algorithm.

 If your router is new, odds are it's a 802.11ac model, which broadcasts in two frequencies: 5GHz and 2.4GHz.
 These are the frequencies with which your wireless network broadcasts radio waves to transmit information.
-Both frequency bands should be on by default, but in the Wi-Fi area of your router's web utility, check the status of both to make sure they are active.
+Both frequency bands should be on by default, but check the advanced settings of your provider's website or app to check the status of both to make sure they are active.

 The 2.4GHz band is more crowded because it's the frequency many common electronics in your household use, from cordless phones and baby monitors to garage door openers and microwaves.
 You might run into network interference with 2.4GHz, but it allows older devices to connect to your network.
 The 5GHz band is less congested and faster but has shorter range than the 2.4GHz band.

 With both modes operating, your router will choose the best mode for each of your network devices.

 Look for a Parental Controls or Access Restrictions section to establish some boundaries for your kids' devices.
 With Xfinity, click the People tab to set up profiles for your kids.
 You can assign devices for each profile and then hit Pause for any or all devices of a profile to give them a break from Instagram, Snapchat, texting and everything else on the Internet.